FIRST EVER APPEARANCE OF GAMORA. Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit continues.

 The Bailiffs use energy blasts from their hands to obliterate Yon-Lok, and Kray-Tor advises the jury to disregard his testimony.
 The trial now unfolds the way the Grand Inquisitor desires, as a long line of “witnesses” accuse Warlock of false crimes, his eye-being Defense Attorney starts to drift off to sleep and Kray-Tor basically admits that a guilty verdict is a foregone conclusion.

 It’s just a comic book but as I always point out with these vintage Marvel Comics stories, if you have a precocious youngster who likes to read you could do far worse than buy the collected volumes for them.
-This blatantly rigged “trial” will introduce them to themes that they’ll later encounter in works by Lewis Carroll, Franz Kafka, Eugene Ionesco and others.
+This blatantly rigged “trial” will introduce them to themes that they’ll later encounter in much greater works by actual writers like Lewis Carroll, Franz Kafka, Eugene Ionesco and others.

 Every “trial” which takes place every day across the thousand-plus worlds of the Magus’ empire is conducted solely to reaffirm the Church’s power, to reaffirm that all “justice” flows from the Church and its god and to underline the steep penalties for defying same.